How to Switch Back to a Personal Account on Instagram

 - Tap on Settings.

-- Switch the toggle to make your profile private and confirm by tapping OK.
+- Switch the toggle to make your profile private.
 You can follow the same steps if you want to make it public again.

 Aren’t Creator and Business Accounts the Same?